NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 - Verify that the proposal form page has final consent checkboxes as shown in Figma
 - Verify that it is possible to provide funding details as specified in Figma
 - Verify that after submission, and marked as ready for review, the form is not editable anymore
+- Verify that only the proposer can edit the proposal form, both in the UI, and also on the contract side

 #### Link proposal